DataDog/datadog-agent/pkg/aggregator/README.md

 ### Metric
 We have different kind of metrics (Gauge, Count, ...).
-Those are responsible to compute final `Serie` (set of points) to forwarde the the Datadog backend.
+Those are responsible to compute the final `Series` (set of points) to forward to the Datadog backend.